-Spring 2019 will offer a new course open to all undergraduate students in the Faculty of Applied Health Sciences.
-This is a unique interdisciplinary course experience for students from all program areas.
+It’s back!
+Spring 2021 will be offering its only interprofessional course again.
+Open to all undergraduate students in the Faculty of Applied Health Sciences.

 If you are in 3rd or 4th year, you have the unique opportunity to take 4Q90 to advance your knowledge and “soft-skills” – which are highly sought after by today’s employers.